FelixHertweck/seatReservation/API_DOCUMENTATION.md

 -   **Roles:** `USER`, `MANAGER`, `ADMIN`
 -   **Responses:**
-    -   `200 OK`: Returns a list of `EventResponseDTO` objects, including the number of allowed reservations.
+    -   `200 OK`: Returns a list of `UserEventResponseDTO` objects, including the number of allowed reservations.
     -   `401 Unauthorized`: Not authenticated.
     -   `403 Forbidden`: Access denied.